Skip to main content

 Frequently Asked Questions

-What should couples talk about before getting a pet together?
+What should couples discuss before getting a pet together?

-The practical stuff first: who takes primary responsibility, what happens with travel, how you'll split vet costs, and whether your lifestyle actually accommodates an animal right now.
-But also the less obvious stuff: what kind of attachment do you each have to animals, how do you handle pet loss, and whether you're on the same page about how central the pet will be to your life.
+Start with the practical: who takes primary responsibility, what the budget looks like for vet care, how your lifestyle actually accommodates an animal.
+Then the less obvious: what does having a pet mean to each of you, how do you handle pet loss, and whether you're aligned on how central the animal will be to your life.

 More conversations for the shared parts of life